Travel

 2005 - 2020

-Chef Evan Deluty opened Stella in 2005 and named the restaurant after his daughter.
-On a personal note, I celebrated my 50th there.
+Chef Evan Deluty named it after his daughter.
+I celebrated my 50th there.
+Enough said.

 cuchi-cuchi-11.jpg